zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

   messages with the topic of the selected message (outlined in blue).
 * **Narrow to all private messages**: `P` - This shortcut narrows the view to show all of the user's private messages.
+* **Narrow to next unread topic**: `n` - This shortcut narrows the view to the next unread topic in the stream sidebar.
 * **Cycle between stream narrows**: `A` and `D` - This shortcut allows the user to cycle through the narrows showing the messages of a stream according to Stream order in the left sidebar. `A` allows the user